Tasks Accomplished previously:

 Flux: 45.3, Silica: 30.5, Clay: 21

 It combines aspects of both Britt's and Hopper's formulae.
 B1 is much higher in silica like Britt, and much higher in clay, like Hopper.
-I think clay is going to be important for a decent range in workability, and some bones to help knit the body together.It could be interesting to try splitting the Silica between two grades of silica, 15% fine and 15% course.
+I think clay is going to be important for a decent range in workability, and some bones to help knit the body together.It could be interesting to try splitting the Silica between two grades of silica, 25% very fine and 5.5% course.
 This would open up the pore structure, which in turn could encourage efflorescence.
 Temperature at 04 seems fine.
 Could use a longer soak.

 1. Increased the glassiness of the surface